-Consequently, a plan to migrate to standards and policies that are consistent with the PMI documents and an interim, tailored set of EIA-748-D guidelines is recommended.
+Consequently, a plan to migrate to a Government-unique standard that is consistent with the PMI documents and includes a tailored set of EVMS guidelines is recommended.
 For federal agencies other than DOD, the first step down that path was the PMIAA mandate to OMB to establish standards and policies for executive agencies consistent with widely accepted standards for P/PM planning and delivery (soon to be "in accordance with standards accredited by ANSI).
 For DOD, the Section 809 Panel took the first step down that path with its recognition that EVM does not measure product quality.

-EIA-748-D Is No Longer a Voluntary Consensus Standard per OMB Circular and NDAA Criteria
+EIA-748-D Is No Longer a Voluntary Consensus Standard per OMB Circular Criteria